DanielT000/CTFwriteups/SEETF2022/Probability.md

 I found that giving around 1300 partial outputs (i.e 650 floats) to the `Untwister` was enough to correctly predict the rest of the outputs, so we will have to play the game normally for around 200 rounds, trying to obtain as many floats as possible.

-A nice optimisation I found to obtain more floats is that it is always optimal to hit while your current total is less than 0.5.
+A nice optimisation I found to obtain more floats is that it is always optimal to hit while our current total is less than 0.5.

 This is because:
 1) If we do not bust, we can continue playing and getting outputs, which is good.
-2) If we do bust, that means that we got a float > 0.5 (because our current total is < 0.5).
+2) If we do bust, that means that we got a float > 0.5 (because our current total was < 0.5).
-    - If we had stayed, the dealer would have beat us using only 1 float (the same one we drew).
+    - If we had stood instead, the dealer would have beat us using only 1 float (the same one we got).
     - This reveals the same number of outputs anyway.

-As such, my strategy to obtain outputs consisted of hitting until my current total was > 0.5, and then staying.
+As such, my strategy to obtain outputs consisted of hitting until my current total was > 0.5, and then standing.

 ### Part 2: Dynamic programming